baratharon/graal-erl/README.md

 This mode will not start any official processes.
 The result is an empty Erlang runtime system.
 Also, modules can be loaded into the runtime system with the `-file FILE` flag.
 To select the function to execute, use the `-mf MODULE FUNCTION` flag.
-Currently only functions with 0 arguments are supported.
+All extra parameters will be passed to the selected function as a list of strings.
+That means, the selected function can be a function with 0 arguments, and with 1 arguments (the list of strings) as well.
+To force the usage of the list of strings, use the `--` flag.
+After this flag, all remaining arguments are converted to one list of strings.
+Also, this can be empty.

 ````
 $ mx erl -independent -file /home/aron/jku/erlang/list41.erl -mf list41 main